In 1755, as the threat of war with France grew, a new regiment was raised in Nottinghamshire and Leicestershire by Lieutenant-General Charles Montagu.

 In 1815, 1st Battalion returned to India, where it fought in the Third Maratha War (1817-18) and then helped storm the fortress of Bhurtpore (1826) during the Jat War (1825-26).
 It returned to Britain in 1829.

 The regiment spent the next two decades garrisoning Ireland, England, Malta and the West Indies.

 In 1849, the regiment was sent to China to help enforce the treaty terms following the First Opium War (1839-42).
+While garrisoning Hong Kong it suffered greatly from outbreaks of disease.
 Eight years later, it became the only English regiment present at the capture of Canton (1858) during the Second Opium War (1856-60).